The Skye Boat Song: Origin

 The lyrics were written by Sir Harold Boulton, 2nd Baronet, to Ross's song collected in the 1870s by Anne Campbell MacLeod (1855–1921), who became Lady Wilson by marriage to Sir James Wilson, KSCI (1853–1926), in 1888.
 The song was first published by Boulton and MacLeod, London, in 1884, in Songs of the North, a book that went into at least twenty editions.
 In later editions, MacLeod's name was dropped and the ascription "Old Highland rowing measure arranged by Malcolm Lawson" was substituted.
 It was quickly taken up by other compilers, such as Laura Alexandrine Smith's Music of the Waters (published 1888).
 Lawson was the elder brother of artist Cecil Gordon Lawson.

+The song is set in the style of a iorram, a Gaelic rowing song.
 According to Andrew Kuntz, a collector of folk music lore, MacLeod was on a trip to the isle of Skye and was being rowed over Loch Coruisk (Coire Uisg, the "Cauldron of Waters") when the rowers broke into a Gaelic rowing song "Cuachag nan Craobh" ("The Cuckoo in the Grove").
 MacLeod set down what she remembered of the air, with the intention of using it in a book she was to co-author with Boulton, who later added the section with the Jacobite associations.
 "As a piece of modern romantic literature with traditional links it succeeded perhaps too well, for soon people began 'remembering' they had learned the song in their childhood, and that the words were 'old Gaelic lines'," Andrew Kuntz has observed.

 The song was not in any older books of Scottish songs, though it is in most collections like The Fireside Book of Folk Songs.
 It is often sung as a lullaby, in a slow rocking 6/8 time.